Mortimer333/Tab_JF/README.md

 # Overview

-Text editor which doesn't use `contenteditable`, does render only visible part of text onto the page and has option of creating your own custom syntax highlighting.
-Example syntax can be found in this file - `/schema/rules/css.js` (and related files).
+Text editor written in Javascript.
+Displays only visible parts of viewed document which makes page lighter and quicker (_doesn't render not visible lines_).
+Uses its own script for simulating user interaction instead of deprecated `contenteditable`.
+Supports creating syntax highlights if used as code editor.
+More in `HOWTOSYNTAX.md`.

 # How to use